The art of high altitude sickness12 min read

 Tips & Tricks

-- Train the diaphragm.
-At altitude, the respiratory muscles – primary the diaphragm – require a greater portion of your cardiac output than the muscles being used for locomotion.
+1. Train the diaphragm.
+At altitude, the respiratory muscles—primary the diaphragm—require a greater portion of your cardiac output than the muscles being used for locomotion.
 The best way to train the muscles of your diaphragm is by doing long duration aerobic efforts.
-Higher volumes of heavy breathing over long periods is what you should focus on before your trip/expedition.
+Higher volumes of heavy breathing over long periods is what you should focus on before your trip or expedition.

-- Climb slowly.
-If you are not acclimatized, avoid flying to or driving to high altitudes.
-One reason the Everest view hotel at 3880 meters shut down in the past was due to deaths of people who were flown there.
-This is also the reason behind the oxygen masks you will find in the rooms.
-While on your trek/approach up, do not exceed 500 meters of elevation gain per day.
+2. Climb slowly.
+If you are not acclimatised, avoid flying to or driving to high altitudes.
+One reason the Everest view hotel at 3880 meters shut down in the past was due to deaths of people who went there by helicopter.
+It is also the reason behind the oxygen masks you will find in the rooms.
+While on your trek or approach up, do not exceed 500 meters of elevation gain per day.
 It is advisable to have a rest day after ascending 1500 meters for the body to adapt.
-Here, too, one becomes stronger during the rest.
+Here, too, it is rest that makes the champion.
 If you feel mild AMS symptoms, slow down or stop.

-- All in on carbs.
+3. All-in on carbs.
 Yep!
 No low-carb diets while you are up high.
 You need calories as at altitude everything is magnified, including your need for eating well.
 Try to eat light but often.
 Every two hours is ideal.
-Appetite is a great indicator of acclimatization.
+Appetite is a great indicator of good acclimatisation.
 Eat simple foods that are palatable and easy to digest.

-- Hydration.
-I go for at least 3 liters a day.
-I know people who manage with 1 liter and others who need 5 or even 6 liters a day.
+4. Hydration.
+I go for at least 3 litters a day.
+I know people who manage with 1 litter and others who need 5 or even 6 litters a day.
 While the amount is individual, it is important to stay well hydrated.
 Alcohol does not fall into the proper hydration process even though it is liquid.

-- Caffeine?
+5. Caffeine?
 I love coffee.
 A high altitude Tzvetichino is my specialty.
-And so, I embarked on a mission to find an excuse for the otherwise thought to be bad at altitude coffee.
+And so, I embarked on a mission to find an excuse for what otherwise is thought to be bad at altitude—coffee.
 Altitude expert Dr. Peter Hackett concludes:

 Fears of dehydration from caffeine are exaggerated.
 Its effect on ventilation and cerebral circulation and its action as a psychostimulant are likely to be helpful at altitude.
 Caffeine may also help exercise performance at altitude.
 Importantly, habitual caffeine users should not discontinue caffeine because of travel to altitude.